GfellerLab/MixTCRviz/README.md

 * If working with epitope-specific TCRs, we encourage users to define model names which capture both the epitope sequence and the MHC restriction.
 Using only epitope sequences as "model" is possible, but can lead to issues when the same epitope is restricted to different MHC.

-* V/J genes are key to the TCR binding motifs in MixTCRviz and only V/J names compatible with the IMGT nomenclature can be considered.
+* V/J genes are key to the TCR specificity profiles in MixTCRviz and only V/J names compatible with the IMGT nomenclature can be considered.
 Even if correct.gene.names==1 allows to correct several wrong V/J names, we strongly encourage the users to use only V/J gene names compatible with IMGT.

 * Some V/J genes in IMGT give rise to truncated V segments (e.g., TRAV8-5).
 All of them are pseudogenes.
 These are not supported in MixTCRviz and will be put to NA.
 Other pseudogenes / ORF are shown in grey in the plots.